wso2/docs-mi/en/docs/reference/connectors/microsoft-azure-storage-connector/2.x/microsoft-azure-storage-connector-example.md

     <img src="{{base_path}}/assets/img/integrate/connectors/msazure-connector-2x/adding_respond_mediator.png" title="Adding a respond mediator" width="800" alt="Microsoft Azure Storage use case"/>

-8. Follow the same steps to create the next API resource, '/add blob'.
+8. Follow the same steps to create the next API resource, `/addblob`.
 This API resource will retrieve information about the blob from the incoming HTTP POST request, such as the container name, blob name, and the file content, and upload it to Microsoft Azure Storage.

 9. Next, add the `uploadBlob` operation from the **Externals** tab using the newly created connection.
 In the properties view, provide the following expressions for the below properties:
     - Container Name - json-eval($.containerName)